nbhuiyan/BruteClang/README.md

 Now that everything is set, we can finally get to the real work.

 Make a directory to contain the llvm and clang source code, as well as the build files.
 Let's called it `BruteClang`.
-Navigate into llvm-forked.
+Navigate into BruteClang.
 ```plaintext
 mkdir BruteClang && cd BruteClang
 ```